Thallium triiodide

 Thallium triiodide, more precisely thallium(I) triiodide is a chemical compound of thallium and iodine with empirical formula TlI3.
 Unlike the other thallium trihalides, which contain thallium(III), TlI3 is actually a thallium(I) salt containing thallium(I) cations Tl+ and triiodide anions [I3]-, and thus has the chemical formula Tl+[I3]-.
 It is a black crystalline solid.

+Redox properties

-An appreciation as to why Tl+ is not oxidised to Tl(3+) in the reaction:
+Traditionally, the reason why Tl+ is not oxidised to Tl(3+) in the reaction: